charlesetc/silver/readme.md

 # Silver

-Silver is right now has a parser and I'm working on type inference/type checking.
+Silverright now has a parser and I'm working on type inference/type checking.